2026aim1008-johan-biju-george/CS509_AI1008/assignment_02/README.md

 ### Floyd-Warshall Input

-Floyd-Warshall uses a dense adjacency matrix.
+Floyd-Warshall uses a dense distance matrix.

 The format is: